PerovskiteSCModelling/IonMonger/GUIDE.md

 # Quick Start Guide

-This code can be used to simulate the internal state and current-voltage behaviour of a three-layer planar perovskite solar cell.
+This code can be used to simulate the internal state, current-voltage behaviour, and impedance spectra of a three-layer planar perovskite solar cell.
 The computed variables are the ion vacancy density, the electric potential and the charge carrier (electron and hole) concentrations.

 An example solution may be obtained and plotted using the following procedure.